DerBejijing/DerBejijing/README.md

 ## About me
 Hello there!
 I am (more or less) known as Der_Bejijing.
 I am from Germany and one could translate my name to "The Bejijing".
-I enjoy programming in java, python, bash and c++ and make minecraft Datapacks.
+I enjoy programming in java, python, bash and c(++) and make minecraft Datapacks.
+Also I am interested in everything about linux and low-level stuff like assembly langunage.
 I spend/waste a lot of time digging through minecrafts source code.

 <br/>

 ## Current Projects
 Right now I am working on a minecraft Coordinate Exploit based on minecrafts randomness algorithm which I decided to make public.
 You can visit it [here](https://github.com/DerBejijing/BlockRotationExploit)

 <br/>

 ## Stuff I am using
 <div style="display: flex;flex-direction: row;">